brettski74/Emmett/README.md

 Welcome to the Emmett Element Router - a comprehensive helper for routing heating element traces.

+If you're looking for some way to control your hotplate, maybe [Milton](https://github.com/brettski74/Milton) can help.

+Join us on [Discord](https://discord.gg/dnQJEGFCZ9) to meet other people interested in DIY solder reflow hotplates, ask questions, make suggestions or discuss problems.
+You can also raise issues here and I'll take a look when I can.

 # Features

 - Supports single-sided Aluminium PCB layouts.